themaikimo/themaikimo.github.io/content/docs/philosophy.md

 I was really inspired by [Bianca](https://garden.bianca.digital/) and [Joel](https://joelhooks.com/digital-garden)'s digital gardens and wanted to try making my own.

 **The goal of Quartz is to make hosting your own public digital garden free and simple.** You don't even need your own website.
 Quartz does all of that for you and gives your own little corner of the internet.

+### Quartz features
+1. Extremely fast full-text search by pressing `/`
+2. Display for backlinks of each note
+3. Fully customizable local graph view
+4. Endlessly powerful page and theme customization using CSS
+5. Automatically generated tag and section lists of content
+6. Beautiful link previews